Someone in your life is in recovery. Recovery can include addiction to:

 - attempt to control every (or most situations) in your life- how other people feel, act, what they say- you keep trying to control others even though you are the only one you can control

 - difficulty setting boundaries– with family, friends, clients.
 You don’t know how to say no and energetic boundaries are not in place, so you may feel drained or might be super sensitive to the energy and mood of others

-- underlying feeling of anxiety, worrying about other people (how will he act/react, will she be drunk when I see her, what kind of mood is he in today)
+- underlying feeling of anxiety, worrying about other people (how will he/she/they act or react, will he/she/they be present when I see them, what kind of mood is he/she/they in today)

 - feeling unloved, judged, ignored, causing you to be judgmental of others